 Keeping your camera still is particularly important when taking photos in low light or at night.
 When you take a photo in these conditions, the iPhone camera will need to use a slow shutter speed to allow more light to hit the sensor.
 The problem with this is that any movement of the camera will result in a blurred image.

 To avoid blurry iPhone photos you should hold the phone with both hands or rest it on a solid surface to keep it steady.
-You could also use a tripod.
+You could also use an iPhone tripod together with an iPhone tripod mount.
 There are a number of tripods designed specifically for the iPhone such as the GorrillaPod by Joby.

 When using a tripod, you can be extra careful by using the timer button on the left-hand side of the camera screen.
 Place the camera on the tripod and set the timer to 3 seconds.